FOR WORKERS COMPENSATION

 For some victims of a work-related injury, taking a cash settlement makes solid sense.
 For other injured workers, signing away future benefits and rights could be a disastrous move.

-CAUTION!
-Please do not enter a settlement (or sign anything from your employer or insurer) without contacting an attorney first.
+CAUTION! do not enter a settlement (or sign anything from your employer or insurer) without first contacting us.
 Once your rights are surrendered by your signature, it may be difficult or impossible to undo.

 The law allows you to take a lump sum workers’ compensation settlement of your wage loss benefits, your medicals, or both.
 In exchange, you will waive the rights to additional claims and future benefits arising from that workplace injury.